Saint-Léonard Aerodrome

 Saint-Léonard Aerodrome (IATA: YSL, ICAO: CYSL) is located 4 NM southeast of Saint-Léonard, New Brunswick, Canada.

 Recent history

 The city of Edmundston purchased the airport for $1 and subsequently transferred the ownership to Madawaska Airport Authority.
 In July 2015, Madawaska Airport Authority announced it would shut down some of the airport operations.
-J.D.
-Irving and local community groups intervened to halted the closure of the airport.
+J. D. Irving and local community groups intervened to halted the closure of the airport.
 In October 2017, J.D.
 Irving purchased the airport for $100,000.

 Service

-The airport had regularly scheduled flights to Montreal (Dorval) on Air Nova for part of the 1980s and 1990s.
+The airport had regularly scheduled flights to Montreal (Montréal–Trudeau) on Air Nova for part of the 1980s and 1990s.